nksiu/Amino-Acid-Quiz-Extension/README.md

 # Amino-Acid-Quiz-Extension
-This extension will give you an Amino Acid Quiz when you open a new tab on Google Chrome
+This Google Chrome Extension will give you a new Amino Acid Quiz everytime you open a new tab on Google Chrome